Tower token (TOWER) Price Tops $0.0253 on Major Exchanges

-Tower token (CURRENCY:TOWER) traded down 10.4% against the U.S. dollar during the 1-day period ending at 8:00 AM ET on September 8th.
-Tower token has a market capitalization of $5.64 million and approximately $407,149.00 worth of Tower token was traded on exchanges in the last 24 hours.
-Over the last week, Tower token has traded down 21.5% against the U.S. dollar.
-One Tower token coin can now be bought for approximately $0.0253 or 0.00000070 BTC on exchanges.
+Tower token (CURRENCY:TOWER) traded down 10.4% against the US dollar during the 24 hour period ending at 8:00 AM ET on September 14th.
+In the last week, Tower token has traded down 21.5% against the US dollar.
+One Tower token coin can currently be purchased for approximately $0.0253 or 0.00000070 BTC on exchanges.
+Tower token has a total market capitalization of $5.64 million and approximately $407,149.00 worth of Tower token was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.